MadNovOrg/test-blacksmith/README.md

 ## E2E tests

 [Playwright](https://playwright.dev/) is used for E2E tests.
 To run tests locally, first make sure you have started the app according to [setup](#setup).
 Then run the following commands:
-- `npx playwright install` - only the first time on each machine, this installs the browsers (chromium, firefox and webkit) via npm
+- `npx playwright install` - only the first time on each machine, this installs the browsers (chromium, firefox and webkit) via pnpm
-- `npm run test:e2e` - runs all the tests (filtering will be possible when there are more tests)
+- `pnpm test:e2e` - runs all the tests (filtering will be possible when there are more tests)
-- `npm run test:e2e -- --headed` - runs tests in a visible browser
+- `pnpm test:e2e --headed` - runs tests in a visible browser

 ## Insert test data
 To insert or refresh some courses for a specific trainer, you can run the following commands:
-- `TRAINER=trainer@email.com npm run test:e2e:data` - deletes all current trainer's courses and inserts new ones, see [insertTestData.spec.ts](playwright/tests/insertTestData.spec.ts) for details
+- `TRAINER=trainer@email.com pnpm test:e2e:data` - deletes all current trainer's courses and inserts new ones, see [insertTestData.spec.ts](playwright/tests/insertTestData.spec.ts) for details
-- `TARGET=dev TRAINER=trainer@email.com npm run test:e2e:data` - runs the same for `dev` environment.
+- `TARGET=dev TRAINER=trainer@email.com pnpm test:e2e:data` - runs the same for `dev` environment.
 You can use also `stg` and `prod`